 Is a Rowing Machine Easy on Joints?

-Yes, in fact, some doctors recommend this type of exercise for patients in rehabilitation after surgery.
+Yes, in fact, some doctors recommend this type of exercise for patients in rehabilitation after surgery (learn more – rowing machine acl rehab).
 You wouldn’t do it right away, but after a month or so with a physical therapist you might be able to use a rowing machine as part of recovery after surgery and regain some strength.

 You will feel much better without the constant pounding on your joints after you build up the strength in the muscles in your legs, which can help make your knee stronger.

-Avoid Exercise Equipment like a Treadmill with Bad Knees
+Avoid Exercise Equipment Like a Treadmill If You Have Bad Knees

-For people with knee pain, you want to avoid treadmills since the repeated pounding from running takes a toll on your knees.
-This type of equipment should be avoided as much as you can, as even one time running on a treadmill in your home can set you back in terms of your knee pain and fitness goals.
+People with knee pain should avoid treadmills since the repeated pounding from running takes a toll on the knees.
+This type of equipment should be avoided as much as you can, as even one time running on a treadmill in your home can set you back in terms of your knee pain recovery and fitness goals.

 Any type of training that puts a strain on your knee should be avoided.
 Walking is hit or miss.
-Some walking is ok as it can help keep you limber, but it does pound on your knee in the same way that running does.
-Don’t make walking your primary form of fitness, as the benefits do not outweigh the problems of contributing to your knee pain.
+Some walking is OK as it can help keep you limber, but it does pound on your knee in the same way that running does.
+Don’t make walking your primary form of fitness since the benefits do not outweigh the problems that it contributes to your knee pain.

-Don’t avoid exercise with knee problems, just avoid the wrong kinds of exercise that might make your injuries worse.
+If you have knee problems, you shouldn’t avoid exercise, just avoid the wrong kinds of exercise that might make your injuries worse.
 Rowing is an exercise that should actually be good for your knees and not cause them any additional harm or injury.

-We have all seen those social media posts bragging about weight loss and loving exercise.
-You don’t have to go quite that far.
-But, part of the reason a home gym and a rower is nice is that you will see it in your home every day.
+We have seen those social media posts bragging about weight loss and loving exercise.
+You don’t have to go that far.
+Part of the reason a home gym and a rower is nice is that you will see it in your home every day.
 Don’t be the person that lets it sit in a corner collecting dust blaming your knee pain.

-Believe it or not, regular exercise – think 4 or 5 30 minute rowing sessions a week – should improve your health and lessen the amount of pain your knee is in.
-As long as your exercises aren’t injuring your knee, which rowing would not do, you should get in a good strength-straining cardio workout a few times a week.
+Believe it or not, regular exercise – think 4 or 5 30-minute rowing sessions a week – should improve your health and lessen the amount of pain your knee is in.
+As long as your exercises aren’t injuring your knee, which rowing would not do, you should get in a good strength-training cardio workout a few times a week.

-As your muscles get stronger, you will find you rely less on your knee, which is going to take the strain off it and help any inflammation subside.
-If you forget about working out for long periods of time, you are going to always be starting over with building up muscle mass.
+As your muscles get stronger, you will find yourself relying less on your knee, taking the strain off it, and helping any inflammation subside.
+If you forget about working out for long periods of time, you’ll keep reverting to step 1 and start with building up muscle mass all over again.